vishvAsa/AgamaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/nsa-summary/1_arthAnushAsana-vibhAgaH.md

 He must be fully aware of the fact that he is different and distinct from Isvara on account of the fact of his utter dependence upon the Lord.
 One who realises that he is supported, ruled over by the Lord and used for the purposes of Lord himself, will realise that one should yearn for the attainment of the glory of divine service.

-2.

-Essence of Srimad Rahasyatraya Saram

-The aspirant should be well aware of his alpa-shaktitva
+2. The aspirant should be well aware of his alpa-shaktitva

 and ajnana and having an inauspicious body.
 3. He must get rid of the five kinds of 'ahankara' as shown